-Bus Riders: When leaving Centennial School at the end of the day, all bus students will use the front door.

-- Walkers and Bike Riders: All walkers and bikers will exit through the west door.
+- o Bus Riders: When leaving Centennial School at the end of the day, all bus students will use the front door when called by the office. - Walkers and Bike Riders: All walkers and bikers will exit through the west door.
 All bike riders are to walk their bike when on school grounds.
 All walkers and bikers should walk along the front sidewalk to the safety patrol areas.
-Children are not allowed to play on the school grounds after school is dismissed and should go straight home. - Car Riders: Third grade car riders will exit through the west door.
-All second grade car riders will exit through the east door (same place they were dropped off in the morning).
-2nd and 3rd grade siblings may all exit through the west doors.
+Students are not allowed to play on the school grounds after school is dismissed and should go straight home.